AMS-MRC-disc-math-bio/pmfe/README.md

 ### Building the project code
-Next, you will need to build our custom version of `GTFold`.
+Next, you will need to build our custom version of `GTFold` and the parametrizer.
 To do so, simply run `make` from the `iB4e-GTfold-parametrizer` directory.
 If you have multiple cores or processors, you can build in parallel by running

     nice make -j

 instead.
+The resulting binaries can be found in the `bin/` subdirectory.

 ## Updating